 - Oddly, the Szechuan peppercorns didn’t stand out the way I thought they would– the regular peppercorns in the first infusion were actually more obvious.
 I will definitely add more or just stick with ground black pepper the next time I make my own gin.

 Overall, both attempts tasted like gin and were complex and tasty.
 I’d like to try rose petals instead of rosehips next time; but we had rosehips on hand already, so it was easy to throw them in.

-Anddon’t be afraid to play with flavors and ingredients!
-There were a lot of elements I could have added, but I worked with what we had in our pantry and didn’t want to order too many new ingredients.
-Remember, as long as you include juniper, you can use throw in whatever other botanicals you want.
+And don’t be afraid to play with the flavor profile and ingredients!
+There were a lots of popular gin botanicals I could have added, but I worked with what we had in our pantry and didn’t want to order too many new ingredients.
+Remember, as long as you include juniper, you can throw in whatever other botanicals you want.